keshavsapkota3/Group_26-webprograming/readme.md

 ### Feature 2

-Include more detailed information about Feature 2 here.
-Provide links to related code files (github) & link to the feature (shell.hamk.fi) .
+In this features user can login if they have already signup, In login password and the user name must be same as the signup email and the password.
+After login user can view their profile detail and can delete or unregister  them from our website.
+Provide links to related code files [Github link login] (https://github.com/keshavsapkota3/Group_26-webprograming/blob/gh-pages/loginprocess.php) & link to the feature [shell.hamk.fi](http://shell.hamk.fi/~jenish22000/Group_26-webprograming/login.php) .

   In this feature  user login.